Financial Advisors LLC Sells 106 Shares of JPMorgan Chase & Co. (NYSE:JPM)

 JPMorgan Chase & Co.
 Trading Up 1.3 %

 JPMorgan Chase & Co.
-(NYSE:JPM – Get Free Report) last issued its earnings results on Friday, October 13th.
+(NYSE:JPM – Get Free Report) last released its quarterly earnings data on Friday, October 13th.
 The financial services provider reported $4.33 earnings per share for the quarter, topping the consensus estimate of $3.95 by $0.38.
-The business had revenue of $40.69 billion for the quarter, compared to analysts’ expectations of $39.63 billion.
+The business had revenue of $40.69 billion during the quarter, compared to analysts’ expectations of $39.63 billion.
 JPMorgan Chase & Co. had a return on equity of 17.97% and a net margin of 22.79%.
-The business’s revenue for the quarter was up 24.4% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $3.12 EPS.
-On average, sell-side analysts anticipate that JPMorgan Chase & Co. will post 16.62 EPS for the current fiscal year.
+The business’s revenue was up 24.4% on a year-over-year basis.
+During the same quarter last year, the business posted $3.12 EPS.
+On average, analysts forecast that JPMorgan Chase & Co. will post 16.62 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, January 31st.
-Stockholders of record on Thursday, January 4th will be issued a dividend of $1.05 per share.
-This represents a $4.20 annualized dividend and a dividend yield of 2.49%.
-The ex-dividend date is Thursday, January 4th.
-JPMorgan Chase & Co.’s dividend payout ratio is currently 25.07%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, January 31st.
+Stockholders of record on Thursday, January 4th will be paid a $1.05 dividend.
+This represents a $4.20 dividend on an annualized basis and a dividend yield of 2.49%.
+The ex-dividend date of this dividend is Thursday, January 4th.
+JPMorgan Chase & Co.’s payout ratio is presently 25.07%.

 JPMorgan Chase & Co operates as a financial services company worldwide.
 It operates through four segments: Consumer & Community Banking (CCB), Corporate & Investment Bank (CIB), Commercial Banking (CB), and Asset & Wealth Management (AWM).
 The CCB segment offers deposit, investment and lending products, cash management, and payments and services to consumers and small businesses; mortgage origination and servicing activities; residential mortgages and home equity loans; and credit cards, auto loans, leases, and travel services.